kmorimatsu/regexp-pico/README.md

 regexp-pico

 ## about regexp-pico
-FZ/KM midi is a 1 chip PC for running Fuzix.
+regexp-pico is a code using regular expression in Raspberry Pi Pico.

 ## how to compile
 cmake and make.
 The pico-sdk (ver 1.4 is confirmed for building) with tinyusb submodule is required.